Ummuhan-web/SONAR/DR-Notes.md

 ```

 ### 3. **Route 53 Failover Routing**
 Route 53 provides DNS-based failover routing to ensure that traffic is directed to healthy resources.
-It monitors the health of the primary resources and automatically routes traffic to a backup resource if the primary resource fails.
+It monitors the health of the primary resources and automatically re-routes traffic to a backup resource if the primary resource fails.

 ### 4. **NAT Gateway Per AZ**